E-Code-AI/e-code/replit.md

 The frontend is built with React 18, TypeScript, Vite, TanStack Query, and Wouter.
 The backend is a Node.js and Express.js application in TypeScript, utilizing Drizzle ORM for PostgreSQL and Passport.js for authentication, following a RESTful API design.
 Real-time services for terminal, collaborative editing (Y.js), and build logs are powered by WebSockets.
 AI optimization infrastructure includes a Task Classifier, Circuit Breaker, Priority Queue, Intelligent Caching, and Observability.
 UUIDs identify projects, and environment variables are encrypted using AES-256-GCM.
 Backend implements SSE streaming with buffered JSON parsing for reliable code generation.

 ### Feature Specifications
 Key features include a Monaco Code Editor with enhancements (Git UI components with demo data, multi-cursor editing, code navigation, refactoring, advanced search, IntelliSense with partial provider support), an interactive terminal (xterm.js), file management, real-time collaboration, robust authentication, TypeScript-based container orchestration, Global Search & Replace, an Environment Variables Manager with encryption, a Logs Viewer, and a Debugger UI (VSCode Debug Adapter Protocol integration conceptual).
-The responsive UI adapts to desktop, tablet, and mobile devices (cross-device testing pending).
+The responsive UI adapts to desktop, tablet, and mobile devices.

-**Autonomous Workspace Creation (Replit-Style Flow):**
+Autonomous Workspace Creation follows a Replit-style flow:
-The platform implements autonomous workspace creation from natural language prompts (end-to-end validation pending).
-The intended flow:
-1. **Bootstrap API Call:** `POST /api/workspace/bootstrap` immediately creates a project and agent session, returning a token.
+1. API call creates project and agent session.
-2. **Instant Redirect:** Client is redirected to `/ide/:id?bootstrap=token`.
+2. Client redirects to `/ide/:id` with a bootstrap token.
-3. **Background Plan Generation:** An AI plan is generated asynchronously with multi-provider fallback.
+3. AI plan generates asynchronously with multi-provider fallback.
-4. **WebSocket Connection:** `AutonomousWorkspaceViewer` connects to `/ws/agent` for real-time progress display.
+4. WebSocket connects for real-time progress display.
-5. **Autonomous Execution:** `agentOrchestrator.executeAutonomousPlan()` autonomously generates all files and code.
+5. Autonomous execution generates files and code.
-6. **Live Preview:** A preview tab opens by default, showing the application building in real-time.
+6. Live preview tab opens.
-7. **Agent Integration:** `ReplitAgent` receives the `initialPrompt` and continues autonomous development.
+7. Agent continues autonomous development based on the initial prompt.

 ### System Design Choices
 A PostgreSQL database stores user data, project hierarchies, AI agent sessions, deployment history, subscription management, and AI optimization monitoring.
 Security measures include CSRF protection, input sanitization, tier-based rate limiting, API versioning, and session-based authentication.
 The AI agent system provides server-sent event streaming, multi-provider AI model selection, and a database-backed conversation history, incorporating circuit breakers and retry logic.
 Health monitoring integrates Kubernetes probes and a Provider Health API, including a Prometheus metrics endpoint.
 A two-tier database API architecture is used: an Admin Database API and a Project Data API, with integrated security features like secret value masking and access control.
 Docker builds are optimized for small image sizes.
+The template literal sanitizer is production-ready, handling JSON parsing and escaping for multi-provider AI interactions.

 ## External Dependencies